-However, I think that it is just as important to stress that your GPA is not the only thing that should matter to you in high school – more importantly, a number does not and should not ever define you.
+However, I must stress that your GPA is not the only thing that should matter to you in high school.
+More importantly, a number does not and should not ever define you.

 There are so many things that you could be doing in high school other than solely worrying about how you are doing in your classes — such as, for instance, getting involved with extracurricular activities.

 I know that the idea of being involved in activities can be a bit daunting, especially if you’re anything like I was and don’t even know where to start.

 Here are a few ideas to get you started:

 Check out what your friends are doing.
 See if anyone is a part of a program or activity in your community that you find interesting.
 Talk to upperclassmen, teachers, and counselors in your high school and see what they have to recommend.

 In high school, I knew I loved to write, and after talking to an upperclassman who was involved with a writing and mentorship program called Girls Write Now, I too became involved.
 I have been grateful for the experience ever since.

 Don’t forget about summer activities.
 There are so many volunteer opportunities with all sorts of organizations that would be a great source of experience to put on a résumé.
 You may not have time during the school year so carve out some time in the summer!

 Most high schools love to boast about the extracurriculars they offer, such as sports teams, academic clubs, theater groups, and community service opportunities.
 My high school offered extracurriculars such as model United Nations, photography club, tutoring at local elementary schools, and research opportunities at nearby colleges and universities.